ClassicOldSong/bPlayer/README.md

 <bplayer src="/*Audio URL*/" cover="/*Cover URL*/" title="/*Title*/" artist="/*Artist*/" color="/*Theme color*/" slim="/*Whether enable 'slim mode'*/" aotoplay="/*Whether play the music when created*/" loop="/*Whether enable loop*/" controls>...</bplayer>
 ~~~

-**Notice 1:** *After loaded bPlayer, all audio nodes will be scanned when document finished loading，all audio nodes with 'controls' attribute will be turned into bplayer nodes.
+**Notice 1:** *After loaded bPlayer, all audio nodes will be scanned when document finished loading, all audio nodes with 'controls' attribute will be turned into bplayer nodes.
 All attributes of the original audio node will be maintained, including id, class and style.*

 **Notice 2:** *When manually attached an audio node, the original audio element will be used as the audio source, but you still need to set all properties manually except `src`.*